heabijay/crtcli/README.md

 **Examples:**

 - `crtcli app https://localhost:5000 Supervisor Supervisor -i compile` — Compiles the Creatio instance at insecure https://localhost:5000.

-- `crtcli app dev compile -r` — Compiles the Creatio instance specified by the 'dev' alias from workspace.crtcli.toml and restarting afterward.

 - `crtcli app compile -fr` — Compiles the Creatio instance specified by the $CRTCLI_APP_URL environment variable, using a forced rebuild and restarting afterward.